Revisiting the Java Sea Wreck

-More than 7500 pieces, approximately half of the salvaged cargo was subsequently donated to the Field Museum of Natural History in Chicago in late 1990s.
-In 2014, an archaeologist, Lisa Niziolek carried out further studies of the trade ceramics from the cargo.
-Based on information that she gathered from ceramic experts in China and Japan, the trade ceramics were found to be stylistically more similar to those dating to the 11th/12th century.
-The Team from the Field Museum re-examined the artefacts from the cargo and concluded that it dated to 2nd half of 12th century.
+More than 7,500 artifacts—about half of the salvaged cargo—were donated to the Field Museum of Natural History in Chicago in the late 1990s.
+In 2014, archaeologist Lisa Niziolek re-examined the trade ceramics.
+Based on insights from ceramic experts in China and Japan, she found that the ceramics resembled those from the 11th–12th centuries, rather than the mid-13th century.
+The Field Museum team subsequently re-evaluated the artifacts and concluded that the shipwreck actually dated to the second half of the 12th century.

 Huaguang Jiao 1 wreck with green glaze bowl with incised cyclical date ren wu (壬午载潘三郎造) , equivalent to 1162 A.D